Les Préludes: Detailed analysis

-A characteristic example of the legacy of Sturm und Drang in Liszt's work, this short but intense episode brings together musical material associated with the evocation of sea storms and shipwrecks in the two choruses Les Aquilons (The North Winds) and Les Flots (The Waves), in the service of a highly figurative orchestral writing.
+A characteristic example of the legacy of Sturm und Drang in Liszt's work, this short but intense episode brings together musical material associated with the evocation of sea storms and shipwrecks in the two choruses Les Aquilons (The North Winds) and Les Flots (The Waves), in the service of a figurative orchestral writing.

 Example 5: Premise of the storm.